 Continuing on the national museum divisions, we move on to the National Museum of Natural History.
-Unveiled just last 2018, this museum houses 6 floors of botanical, geological, and zoological collections, proving the rich biodiversityexisting and thriving in the country since time immemorial.
+One of the newly opened museums in Metro Manila was unveiled just last 2018, this museum houses 6 floors of botanical, geological, and zoological collections, proving the rich biodiversity existing and thriving in the country since time immemorial.

-Famous collections you can find include the Tree of Life, the Marine realm, and the skeletal remains of Lolong, the largest crocodile ever recorded in the Philippines.
+Famous collections you can find include the Tree of Life, the Marine realm, and the skeletal remains of Lolong, the Guinness World Record “the world’s largest crocodile in captivity.”

 The museum strictly reinforces COVID-19 safety protocols, and patrons must wear face masks and face shields once inside the premises.
 Visitors who have flu-like symptoms and those who have a body temperature of 37.5 degrees Celsius and above will not be permitted to enter.

 Only visitors aged 15 and up will be admitted.
 You will be asked to present a valid ID with date of birth and picture upon entering.
 The museum’s operating hours are the same as the fine arts complex of the national museum.